sri2729/Azure-SOC-Lab/Azure-SOC-Lab/README.md

 ## 📸 Screenshot - GeoIP KQL Query
 ![KQL Query with GeoIP](screenshots/kql1.png)
-*This query extracts Event ID 4625 (failed logins), enriches with GeoIP data using a custom watchlist, and outputs attacker locations with latitude and longitude.*
+*This query extracts Event ID 4625 (failed logins), enriches with GeoIP data using a custom watchlist, and outputs attacker locations with latitude and longitude for a particular IP address as shown in the image*